'The coup is underway', says Janones after confirming his candidacy - Politica

 Without citing the name of President Jair Bolsonaro (PL), Janones also said that the coup is not a movement that happens overnight.
 “You don’t sleep in a democracy and wake up in a dictatorial regime.”

-The candidate for the Palácio do Planalto also highlighted that he is combative, criticizing, denouncing, fighting in the Chamber’s tribune, but all “within the limits of democracy.”
+The candidate for the Palácio do Planalto also highlighted that he is combative, criticizing, denouncing, fighting in the Chamber’s tribune, but everything “within the limits of democracy.”

 “We are on an authoritarian escalation.
 There has been an important step in the attempt to discredit the polls,” he said, possibly referring to the president’s meeting with ambassadors.